TerryV8/click-count/docs/terraform_dns.md

 # On AWS, setup DNS for our domain name (OPTIONAL)

-After registering a domain name through "Route 53 DNS" on AWS Web UI, we need to set up a hosted zone with Name servers (NS) that it will belong to.
+After registering a domain name through "Route 53 DNS" on AWS Web UI, we need to set up a hosted zone with Name Servers (NS) that it will belong to.

-On our local machine, by typying the command "aws route 53 reusable-delegation-set", we can retrieve the name servers (NS) automatically configured for us.
+On our local machine, by typing the command "aws route 53 reusable-delegation-set", we can retrieve the name servers (NS) automatically configured for us.
 The advantage is that it will allow us to set up any number of domain names that we wish, and still keep the same name servers (NS).